draios/onprem-install-docs/6.X/6.4.1/README.md

       - [`sysdig.ingressNetworking`](configuration_parameters.md#sysdigingressnetworking):
         The networking construct used to expose the Sysdig API and collector.
 Options
         are:
-        - hostnetwork: sets the hostnetworking in the ingress daemonset and opens host ports for api and collector.
+        - hostnetwork: sets the `hostnetworking` in the ingress daemonset and opens host ports for API and collector.
 This does not create a Kubernetes service.
-        - loadbalancer: creates a service of type loadbalancer and expects that your Kubernetes cluster can provision a load balancer with your cloud provider.
+        - loadbalancer: creates a service of type `loadbalancer` and expects that your Kubernetes cluster can provision a load balancer with your cloud provider.
         - nodeport: creates a service of type nodeport.
 The node ports can be customized with: